Below is a cheatsheet for Git so we don't become like the guys in this comic:

 Revert a File

-If you want to revert any changes you have made to a file and have not committed yet, you can revert them with the same command we used to restore a deleted file:
+If you want to revert any staged changes to a file, you can revert them with the same command we used to restore a deleted file:

 git checkout [filename]